HRHLALALA/next-prediction-pytorch/README.md

 # next-prediction.pytorch

-This repo is the unofficial PyTorch reimplementation of "Peeking into the Future: Predicting Future Person Activities and Locations in Videos".
+This repo is the unofficial PyTorch reimplementation of "Peeking into the Future: Predicting Future Person Activities and Locations in Videos" in CVPR2019.

 Original version: [next-prediction](https://github.com/google/next-prediction).